Coefficient of Conservatism:

 fruits up close

-A native of Asia, widely cultivated, especially for hedges, and occasionally escaping into forests, swamps, fields, and dunes.
+A native of Asia, widely cultivated, especially for hedges, and increasingly frequently escaping into forests, swamps, fields, and dunes.
 First collected in 1909 in St. Clair Co.

-Doubtless dispersed largely by birds that eat the bright red fruit; may become quite well established, even invasive in some woodland settings.
+Doubtless dispersed largely by birds that eat the bright red fruit; may become invasive in some woodland settings.

 A few vegetative collections have 3-forked rather than simple spines at the nodes, with larger leaves than expected in B. thunbergii, and are probably B. ×ottawensis C. K. Schneid., a hybrid with B. vulgaris.